SamuelLo1/ExpressAuth/README.md

    - store key in .env as:
      **AWS_SECRET_ACCESS_KEY="YOUR KEY"**

+5. store the AWS secret name to access the secrets as **AWS_SECRET_NAME** within the .env file
+6. include a .gitignore file and include .env inside the .gitignore file
-5) run `npm i` to install all node module dependencies and you are set!
+7. run `npm i` to install all node module dependencies and you are set!

 ### Using the API: